dherna2/FilaMint/README.md

 David Hernandez
 Srijana Sapkota

 We used [Google drive] to simultanelously work on documents.
-Our finished documents have been transferred to the [Wiki](../../wiki)
-Or saved in the folder named documents.
+Our finished documents have been transferred to the [Wiki](../../wiki) or saved in the folder named documents.

 [Google drive]: https://drive.google.com/drive/u/1/folders/0B7ei5UTStXl6bGFZWWxhMDdIQzQ